-The DS 3 E-TENSE's near-200-mile range is good, and while it won’t quite match that in daily use, it’s much better than style-focused rivals like the MINI Electric
+The DS 3 E-TENSE's 200-plus-miles range is good, and while it won’t quite match that in daily use, it’s much better than style-focused rivals like the MINI Electric

 |Range||Battery size||Wallbox charge time||Rapid charge time|

 |212 miles||50kWh||7hrs 45mins (7.4kW, 0-100%)||30mins (50kW, 10-80%)|

-Despite the combustion-engined DS 3 getting a range of petrol and diesel options, if you go for this E-TENSE electric version, there's only one size of battery on offer.
-That’s no bad thing, however, as unlike some of its more city-focused rivals, the car's relatively large 50kWh unit is good for up to 199 miles of driving on a charge.
+Despite the petrol and diesel DS 3 offering a range of engine options, the E-TENSE electric version has only one size of battery on offer.
+That’s no bad thing, however, as unlike some of its more city-focused rivals, the car's relatively large 50kWh unit is good for over 200 miles of driving on a charge.
 The official figure was initially 199 miles, but tweaks to cars produced since November 2021 have boosted this to 212 miles.

-It’s pretty efficient, too, and with the ability to rapid charge at up to 100kW from public points, you can replenish the battery to full in a little over half an hour.
-It’s worth noting, however, that this is exactly the same setup that's found in the Citroen e-C4, Peugeot e-2008 and Vauxhall Mokka-e, so your options are wide-ranging depending on the kind of car you’re after.
+It’s pretty efficient, too, and the ability to rapid charge at up to 100kW from public points means you can replenish the DS 3's battery to full in a little over half an hour.
+It’s worth noting, however, that this is exactly the same setup found in the Citroen e-C4, Peugeot e-2008 and Vauxhall Mokka-e, so your options are wide-ranging depending on the kind of car you’re after.

 DS 3 Crossback E-TENSE range

-No matter which trim level you go for (the DS 3 is available in three of the petrol car’s four specifications) there's just the one 50kWh battery on offer.
-DS claims a driving range of around 200 miles in official testing, although in our experience 150 to 160 miles is perhaps more realistic.
+No matter which trim level you go for (the DS 3 is available in five of the petrol car’s six specification levels) there's just the one 50kWh battery on offer.
+DS claims a driving range of over 200 miles in official testing, although in our experience 160 to 170 miles is perhaps more realistic.

 While that’s a long way off a Kia e-Niro or Hyundai Kona Electric's real-world range, it’s considerably more than you’ll get out of a MINI Electric or Honda e.
 Furthermore, flicking the DS 3 into ‘Eco’ mode (which limits power to around 80bhp) should eke out an extra few miles of range.